kimjbstar/prisma-class-generator/README.md

 -   Support all types in prisma.schema
 -   Support TypeGraphQL
 -   Support DTO
--   Support using user's own format like .prettierrc.json
 -   Support custom path, case or name per each model

 ---